-My procedures included but were not limited to:

-- evaluating the audited assurance report on controls over investment management services for the period 1 July 2020 to 30 June 2021 to obtain confirmation that the controls at QIC are appropriately designed and implemented, and operating effectively - assessing the representation letter provided by QIC to QTC confirming the following processes were performed by QIC: - checks performed over pricing of the underlying assets at 30 June 2021 - checks performed post balance date on prices for highly illiquid investments - confirming the value of the investments reported at 30 June 2021 by: - agreeing the reported value in QIC's confirmation to the financial statements - obtaining a confirmation from QIC on any changes to the value initially reported and assessing the impact of changes in value to the financial statements.
-Where the change in prices is materially different to the prices initially determined at 30 June 2021, we request management to recognise the change in the prices to reflect the correct valuation - obtaining an understanding of the underlying investments in the trusts and the pricing mechanism adopted by QIC.
-This in turn determines the appropriate fair value hierarchy disclosure in the financial statements of QTC under AASB13 Fair Value Measurement - evaluating the fair value hierarchy disclosure in note 18 to ensure the classification is in accordance with my understanding of the underlying investment and pricing mechanism, and in accordance with AASB13 Fair Value Measurement.
+Key audit matter How my audit addressed this key audit matter Financial assets at fair value through profit or loss held by State My procedures included but were not limited to: Investments Operations (SIO) (which incorporates the Long Term Assets (L TA) and the Queensland Future Fund (QFF)) represent investments in unlisted unit trusts ('the trusts') managed by QIC Limited (QIC).
+The trusts in turn invest in various asset classes, some of which are illiquid in nature ('underlying investments'). evaluating the audited assurance report on controls over investment management services for the period 1 July 2020 to 30 June 2021 to obtain confirmation that the controls at QIC are appropriately designed and implemented, and operating effectively The fair value of these underlying investments is based on the hard- close unit prices as at 30 June 2021 as advised by QIC to QTC on 9 August 2021. assessing the representation letter provided by QIC to QTC confirming the following processes were performed by QIC: In some instances, the prices advised by QIC are based on unaudited valuation statements provided by the external managers of the checks performed over pricing of the underlying assets at 30 June 2021 underlying investments that relate to a date prior to 30 June 2021.
+Significant judgement is required to determine whether the unaudited valuations advised by QIC are materially consistent with the fair value checks performed post balance date on prices for highly illiquid investments as at 30 June 2021, or if an adjustment is required. • confirming the value of the investments reported at 30 June 2021 QIC continues to monitor and provides updated advice to QTC on the by: potential impact on the value of these investments arising from the subsequent receipt of updated valuations from external managers and agreeing the reported value in QIC's confirmation to the financial statements audited financial statements. • obtaining a confirmation from QIC on any changes to the Additionally, there is a high level of subjectivity in classifying the investments in the appropriate level within the fair value hierarchy for the following reasons: value initially reported and assessing the impact of changes in value to the financial statements.
+Where the change in prices is materially different to the prices initially determined Some of the underlying assets are considered illiquid in nature (i.e. these are not readily convertible to cash). at 30 June 2021, we request management to recognise the change in the prices to reflect the correct valuation b.
+SIO is the sole investor in some of the trusts, and as a result there are restrictions that may be imposed by QIC on SIO to liquidate the investments. • obtaining an understanding of the underlying investments in the trusts and the pricing mechanism adopted by QIC.
+This in turn determines the appropriate fair value hierarchy disclosure in the financial statements of QTC under AASB13 Fair Value Measurement evaluating the fair value hierarchy disclosure in note 18 to ensure the classification is in accordance with my understanding of the underlying investment and pricing mechanism, and in accordance with AASP42 Fair Johns Magazement